nirecom/install-kubernetes/README.md

 * etcd-cluster-unused/

-They are completed, but etcd is stable such as etc on the 3rd master node is unhealthy.
+They are completed, but etcd is unstable such as etc on the 3rd master node is unhealthy.